Washington’s most significant weather events of 2021

 February snow days

 In the Washington area, big snowstorms tend to focus over about four weeks, from the end of January through February.
 Washington saw an incredible nine days with measurable white stuff, about as much as you can expect over a short stretch.
-It started off with a formidable, at least by D.C. standards, 2.3 inches on Jan.
+It started off with a formidable, at least by D.C. standards, 2.3 inches Jan.
 31, although some areas to the north and west received more than a foot from the same storm.

 And yet, we lamented later that month: “D.C. just experienced its least-productive snowy stretch ever recorded.”
-Despite the nine days of snowfall, the city only recorded 5.1 inches of snow.
+Despite the nine days of snowfall, the city recorded only 5.1 inches of snow.
 All days but one delivered less than one inch.

-The so-called “D.C. snow hole” was part of the equation during the month, as we can see above.
+The “D.C. snow hole” was part of the equation during the month, as we can see above.

 In short, it means storms go north.
 Some go south.
 It still felt wintry there for a bit, especially as you went north and west of the city.
 A storm to our south even dropped half a foot.
 We can be stuck in the middle — with the snow hole.

-Late-April wind, and a lot of other gusts
+Late-April wind and a lot of other gusts

 At least one person was killed in the region as a big late-spring windstorm rocked the region with gusts of more than 60 mph.
 Damaging winds stretched from northeast West Virginia and Northern Virginia, then up into New York state.